renderPage()

 // ...

-// Vike middleware.
-It should always be our last middleware (because it's a
+// Note: it should always be the last middleware, because it's a catch-all

-// catch-all middleware superseding any middleware placed after it).
+// middleware that supersedes any middleware placed after it.

 const pageContextInit = {